 The Path Forward

 This detailed comparison highlights the minor yet significant differences between the two build systems.
 While CMake is a robust and effective system for HDF5, this audit provides a clear roadmap for improvement.
-By standardizing compiler flags, ensuring backward compatibility in library naming, and cleaning up unnecessary code, we can further enhance the HDF5 build experience for the entire community.
+By standardizing compiler flags, ensuring backward compatibility in library naming, and cleaning up unnecessary code, with the release of HDF5 2.0 we can further enhance the HDF5 build experience for the entire community.